Jim Peterik: Later years

 In 1990, the original members of the Ides of March (Peterik, Millas, Bob Bergland, Mike Borch, Chuck Soumar, and John Larson) reunited, adding new members Scott May and Dave Stahlberg.
 This lineup continues to perform.
 Peterik continues to write for other artists such as the Doobie Brothers and Cheap Trick.

 In 2001, Peterik produced and co-wrote the first album by AOR group Mecca with his longtime friend Joe Vana.

 In 2003, he founded Pride of Lions with Toby Hitchcock.
 The group, according to Peterik is "my vision of the best elements of the great melodic rock era of the 80s, updated of course with more modern production sounds."
 Peterik continues to play with the Ides of March.
 As well, a solo CD, Above the Storm, was released in 2006.

 "Vehicle" found new popularity when it was performed by American Idol runner-up Bo Bice in 2005.

 Peterik performed at the West Australian Music Industry Awards with shred virtuoso Michael Angelo Batio in 2005.

 In 2009, Peterik appeared on The Jerry Springer Show as guest security.

 In 2010, Peterik backed up the Louisiana State University Tiger Marching Band in their final halftime show of the season, at the LSU vs. Ole Miss game.

 In April 2011, Peterik played a sold-out run of eight nights at the Pioneer Place Theater as a special guest of the Fabulous Armadillos in St. Cloud, Minnesota.
 In October 2011, he returned with the Fabulous Armadillos for a sold-out night at the Paramount Theatre, St. Cloud, Minnesota.

 Peterik also develops and produces new talent on his own label, World Stage International.
 Current artists, aside from Lifeforce, include Marc Scherer, Hunter Cook, and the trio Ariel, Zoey & Eli.
 Past artists include Lisa McClowry and Mallory Lennon.
 World Stage has two recording studios, engineered by the Ides of March co-founder and Peterik's childhood friend, Larry Millas.

 In 2012, Peterik co-wrote and made an appearance on the Beach Boys' reunion album, That's Why God Made the Radio.
 He previously worked with Beach Boys founder Brian Wilson on Wilson's 1998 solo album, Imagination.

 In 2014, Peterik released his autobiography, Through The Eye Of The Tiger, co-written with Lisa Torem, on BenBella Books, and traveled internationally to sign books on tour.

 In 2016, Peterik released The Songs, an album of some of his biggest songs, re-arranged as acoustic/roots versions.
 The album was produced by Fred Mollin and was recorded both in Nashville, TN and at his home studio in Illinois.

 On May 5, 2019, he appeared on MeTV's Collector's Call with Lisa Whelchel, showing off part of his collection of 193 guitars.

 Peterik resides in Western Springs, Illinois.
+As part of the World Stage project, he produced Tigress Women Who Rock The World, an album highlighting young female rock musicians.
+It was released in 2021.